atsamd-rs/atsamd/.github/pull_request_template.md

 # Checklist
   - [ ] `CHANGELOG.md` for the BSP or HAL updated
   - [ ] All new or modified code is well documented, especially public items
-  - [ ] No new warnings or clippy suggestions have been introduced (see CI or check locally)
+  - [ ] No new warnings or clippy suggestions have been introduced - CI will **deny** clippy warnings by default!
+You may `#[allow]` certain lints where reasonable, but ideally justify those with a short comment.

 ## If Adding a new Board
   - [ ] Board CI added to `crates.json`